1999AZZAR/sakuraAI-bloom/README.md

 Moreover, the integrated text generation aspect excels in creating creative and contextually relevant text based on user prompts.
 Whether crafting a story, poem, or any textual content, this unified module delivers diverse and imaginative outcomes.

 The combined module utilizes advanced language models to engage in dynamic conversations, showcasing a deep understanding of context and providing intelligent responses.
 Users can explore various styles and themes by interacting with the bot, all within a seamlessly integrated system.
-For implementation details, see [palmai_helper.py](bot/palmai_helper.py).
+For implementation details, see [palmai_helper.py](code/v1.1/palmai_helper.py).

 ### Image Generation Module

 The image generation module allows SakuraAI Bloom to create visually stunning images based on provided prompts.
-Users can explore various styles and themes, enhancing their visual content creation experience.
+Users can explore various styles and size, enhancing their visual content creation experience.

 SakuraAI Bloom's image generation module creates visually appealing images based on user prompts.
 Users can experiment with various styles for unique visual content.
-Implementation details can be found in [global_helper.py](bot/global_helper.py).
+Implementation details can be found in [global_helper.py](code/v1.1/global_helper.py).

 ### User Data Management

 SakuraAI Bloom efficiently manages user-specific data through the user data management module.
 This includes storing and retrieving user interactions and preferences, creating a personalized experience for each user.

 The user data management module efficiently stores and retrieves user-specific data.
 It ensures a personalized experience by managing interactions and preferences.
-Refer to [datamanager.py](bot/datamanager.py) for implementation details.
+Refer to [datamanager.py](code/v1.1/datamanager.py) for implementation details.

 ## Setup